First passage percolation in hostile environment is not monotone: Analysis of FPPHE on a finite tree: proof of Proposition

-In this section we prove Proposition \ref{prop:Fo-wins}, and since the proof is articulated into several intermediate results, we provide a sketch.
+In this section we analyze FPPHE on the tree $\oT_d^m$ and prove Proposition \ref{prop:Fo-wins}.
+Since the proof is articulated into several intermediate results, we provide a sketch.
 The idea is the following.
 If $\Fl$ occupies $W$, then we can find an index $i\in \{1, \ldots , m\}$ corresponding to a generation, such that there is a \emph{seed} at generation $i$ that is activated by $\Fo$ and which belongs to the geodesic that reaches $W$.
+Note that $i$ is the generation of the first seed in the geodesic between the root and $W$.

 Once we fix an arbitrarily small constant $\uep{e0}>0$, ``Step 1'' and ``Step 2'' below deal with the cases $i\leq \lceil (1-\uep{e0})m \rceil $ and $i> \lceil (1-\uep{e0})m \rceil $ respectively.
 From now on, in order to avoid cumbersome notation, instead of writing $\lceil (1-\uep{e0})m \rceil$ we only write $ (1-\uep{e0})m$.